Queen Mary (cocktail)

 A Queen Mary beer cocktail is a mixture of grenadine and beer, which is commonly garnished with maraschino cherries.
 It is typically served in beer glassware, leaving room for a generous amount of beer head which can take on a pink or cherry-like tone.
-This drink can be quite sweet, and is best enjoyed chilled.
+This drink can be quite sweet and is best enjoyed chilled.

 History

-The Queen Mary originated in Canada in the early 2000s, and has since become popular in North America, Europe, and Australia as an alternative to a shandy.
+The Queen Mary was conceived by members of the University of Calgary Dinos men’s swimming team in Calgary, Canada, in the early 2000s.
+The drink has since become popular in North America, Europe, and Australia as an alternative to a shandy.
 The drink is reportedly named after Mary of Teck, Queen Consort to King George V of the United Kingdom and the British Dominions.

 Preparation and serving

 A Queen Mary cocktail is made by pouring grenadine into a beer glass, to taste, followed by beer, leaving room at the top for a thick layer of pink-hued beer foam.
-Maraschino cherries are often dropped into the glass as a garnish, while drizzling syrup from the cherries onto the beer foam for additional sweetness and colour, as desired.
+Maraschino cherries are often added as a garnish, while drizzling syrup from the cherries onto the beer foam for additional sweetness and colour, as desired.

+While any beer can be used to make a Queen Mary, lighter beer styles are generally preferred, such as a lager, pilsner or pale ale.
+Variants of the drink can also be made by using non-alcoholic beer, or by including additional ingredients such as lemonade.